-ZORBO: What can I do?
-(To Lady Gull.)
-Want some of my kitty snacks?
+ZORBO: That stinks, all right.
+Do you want some of my kitty snacks?
 Some water?

-LADY GULL: Thanks, Mr. Tomcats.
-You're both very kind, but I'm too weak to eat.
+LADY GULL: Thanks.
+You're real kind...for a tomcat.
+But I'm too weak to eat.

 ZORBO: It's the oil that's making you sick?
+Why don't you wash it off?